Radix Bupleuri (BUPLEURUM) Overview Information

 There isn't enough information to know if bupleurum is safe.
 However, some side effects have been reported, including increased bowel movements, intestinal gas, and drowsiness.
 In combination with other herbs, such as in the Japanese herbal formula called Sho-saiko-to, it has caused serious lung and breathing problems.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of bupleurum during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking bupleurum if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 “Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Bupleurum might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it’s best to avoid using bupleurum.